Based on 14 reviews

 We also operate Private Trips.

-As we are already walking high in the mountain region, our bodies need to acclimate to gain altitude.
+As we are already walking at a high altitude, our bodies need to acclimate to the higher elevation.
 After a day of rest in this beautiful settlement that looks straight out of some Sci-fi movie, we move onward.
-The route takes to Tengboche and Dingboche before arriving at the Lobuche.
+The route takes you to Tengboche and Dingboche before arriving at Lobuche.

-After a relaxing night at Lobuche, we move towards the final lodging place of the integral trek: Gorakshep.
-Yeah, you heard that perfectly; it’s our last lodging place before we explore Everest’s base camp and the famous Kalapatthar the following day while leaving our footprint on the Base Camp and Kalapatthar.
+After a relaxing night at Lobuche, we move towards the final overnight stop on the integral trek: Gorakshep.
+Yeah, you heard that perfectly; it’s our last lodging place before we explore Everest’s base camp and the famous Kalapatthar the following day, while leaving our footprint on the Base Camp and Kalapatthar.

 The Everest Base Camp Trek is an incredible adventure that takes you through some of the most breathtaking landscapes on Earth.
 Packaging the right gear is essential to make your trek comfortable and enjoyable.
 This guide provides a detailed list of items to help you prepare for the unique demands of this high-altitude experience.